 Under Ministerial Regulation No. 3, factories that are specified by Ministry of Industry, as severely affecting the environment are required to provide environmental impact studies.

-Factory licensing and industrial regulation in Thailand are complex processes.
+Factory licenses and industrial regulation in Thailand are complex processes.
 It is essential to analyze the business in depth as there may be various additional laws and regulations that can hinder the application process.
 Therefore, we always advice clients to consult with our experienced team of lawyers prior to attempting to apply for such a license.
 Contact Juslaws & Consult for more information on Factory Licenses.